 - Voluntary audits by decision.

-- Independent reviews required in terms of the Companies Act of 2008, as amended.
+- Independent reviews.

 - Other assurance work.

 All assurance work performed and/or invoiced in the specified period must be listed, despite the year-end of the assurance work done or the fact that the assurance work will not be done again in the next year.